eclipse-archived/smarthome/README.md

 - change into the smarthome directory ("cd smarthome“)
 - run "mvn clean install" to compile and package all sources

+If there are tests that are failing occasionally on your local build, run `mvn -DskipTests=true clean install` instead to skip them.

 The p2 repository that contains all bundles as a build result will be available in the folder `products/org.eclipse.smarthome.repo/target`.